A Jacobian criterion for nonsingularity in mixed characteristic: Lifting the -construction to mixed characteristic

 Modulo $pV\Gte$, we obtain $K[Z_{\gt}]/(Z_{\gt}^{p^e} - \g: \g \in \G)$.
 Since the extensions of $K$ obtained by adjoining $p^e\,$th roots of a $p$-base are linearly disjoint, the quotient mod $pV\Gte$ is the field $K\Ge$.
-To show this is a DVR with maximal ideal generated by $p$, it suffices to show this for finite subsets of $\wt{\Gamma}$, and take a direct limit.
+To show this is a discrete valuation ring with maximal ideal generated by $p$, it suffices to show this for finite subsets of $\wt{\Gamma}$, and take a direct limit.
 But in the case where where we adjoin $p^e\,$th roots for a finite subset of $\G$, we obtain a module-finite extension, free over $V$, which is local with maximal ideal $(p)$, and $p$ is not nilpotent.
 These hypotheses suffice to guarantee that the extension ring is a discrete valuation ring.
-Likewise, by a direct limit argument, $V\Gt$ is a DVR with maximal ideal $pV\Gt$ and residue class field $K\Ga$.
+Likewise, by a direct limit argument, $V\Gt$ is a discrete valuation ring with maximal ideal $pV\Gt$ and residue class field $K\Ga$.